aamnah/notes/src/blog/14_days_social_isolation.md

 ## Day 17

 - Did the _Hello World_ of [CodeCademy's C# course](https://www.codecademy.com/learn/learn-c-sharp) (and streamed the process).
 10% done with that course.
 Plan on doing an hour of C# every day till i finish that course.
+I'm doing the 30 day challenge!
 - watched different prgramming streams on Twitch.
 Got noticed on 3 (Gatsbyjs, csharpfritz, Lana_Lux).
 They said my name on screem (fangirl moment).
 - finally called _Ami Jan_ today.
 Been meaning to but kept forgetting..
 - Fiigured out how to do Team Libraries in Figma.
 Now i can use the same colors within different projects and have them in sync without having to open the other file to copy that color code.
 Same for components.
 Awesome!